 Monitoring National Contexts

-All survey responses can be affected by timing and context, but certain types of attitudinal data are particularly prone to such effects.
-The ESS facilitates the integration of national and European-level contextual data into the datasets in order to increase their analytic power and to help identify national variations that owe more to exogenous factors than to underlying attitudinal differences.
+The ESS facilitates the integration of national and European-level contextual data into the main survey datasets in order to increase their analytic power and to help data users identify national variations that owe more to exogenous factors than to underlying attitudinal differences.

-As of ESS Round 6, a more user-friendly tool for the systematic cross-national recording of events was developed and applied in ESS Rounds 6 to 8.
+A more user-friendly tool for the systematic cross-national recording of events was developed and applied in ESS Rounds 6 to 8.
 This approach involved the recording of media claims.
 Additional details on the ESS media claims methodology can be found in the documents linked in the sidebar.
 However, this approach also poses methodological challenges in both collection and analysis as well as being quite labour intensive.
 From Round 9 onwards media claims coding has been discontinued.

 Queries about media claims should be directed to the media claims email address.